tambapps/marcel/documentation/src/tools/marcel-for-android.md

 - Schedule Shell Works, a concept allowing you to run Marcel scripts in the background, with the possibility to schedules the works and make them periodic.

+## Initialization scripts

+You can also use [Marshell's initialization scripts](./marshell/init-script.md) to enhance your experience.